AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp04_no_unassigned_mode-out_procedure_parameters.rst

 such as SPARK and CodePeer.

-Note that the GNATcheck rule does not check function parameters (as of Ada 2012 functions can have out parameters).
+Note that the GNATcheck rule does not check function parameters (as of Ada 2012 functions can have :ada:`out` parameters).
 As a result, the better choice is either SPARK or CodePeer.